lemons-studios/audio-replacer/README.md

 - Hotkeys for common tasks

 ## 💾 Install
 You can download the [**latest release here**](https://github.com/lemons-studios/audio-replacer/releases/latest).

 ### Requirements

-- Windows 10/11 or Linux (macOS is currently __unsupported__)
+- Windows 10, 11, or a Debian/Fedora-based Linux distribution (macOS is <u>unsupported</u>, other Linux builds can work if compiled from sratch)

-> [!WARNING]
-> Windows 10 will be unsupported (aside from extended security updates) starting **__October 14th, 2025__**.
-Issues that only affect Windows 10 will not be fixed after this date

-> [!IMPORTANT]
-> Linux users can find install guides for their distribution/package manager [here](https://github.com/lemons-studios/audio-replacer/wiki/Install-Audio-Replacer)

 - A 64-bit CPU
-- 25-60Mb of free storage space, depending on platform
+- 70-100Mb of free storage space, depending on platform

 ## ⚙️ Build From Source
 Refer to the [wiki](https://github.com/lemons-studios/audio-replacer/wiki/Developing-Audio-Replacer)